UgOrange/vArmor-doc/docs/getting_started/installation.md

   * Delete the VarmorPolicy/VarmorClusterPolicy object
   * When the workloads' type is Deployment, StatefulSet, or DaemonSet,
     * If you have enabled `--restartExistWorkloads`, you don't need to perform any additional steps.
-    * If `--restartExistWorkloads` is not enabled, you will need to manually remove the annotations and seccompProfiles added by vArmor from the corresponding workloads.
+    * If `--restartExistWorkloads` is not enabled, you will need to manually remove the annotations, seccompProfiles and appArmorProfiles added by vArmor.
-  * When the workloads' type is Pod, you will need to recreate the Pod (make sure there are no annotations and seccompProfiles added by vArmor in the Pod).
+  * When the workloads' type is Pod, you will need to recreate the Pod (make sure there are no annotations, seccompProfiles and appArmorProfiles added by vArmor).
 * Uninstall vArmor using Helm.